On theories of random variables: Keisler randomisation

 We now proceed to define by induction, for every $\cL$-formula $\varphi(\bar x)$, a $T_0^{Ra}$-definable local function $ $ to the auxiliary sort, in the following natural manner: \begin{itemize} \item \emph{Atomic formulae:} $ = \circ (\bar \tau)$ is a term, the composition of the function symbol $ $ with the $\cL$-terms $\bar \tau$, which are also $\cL^R$-terms.
 These are local by \fref{thm:ModelsT0R}. \item \emph{Connectives:} $ = \dotminus $, and so on.
 Locality is clear. \item \emph{Quantifiers:} $ = \inf_\ry $, $ = \sup_\ry $.
 Locality follows from \fref{lem:RandomVarQuantifier}. \end{itemize}

 Our somewhat minimalist approach differs from that of Keisler, who introduces a function symbol $ $ for every $\cL$-formula $\varphi$ (see \cite{Keisler:Randomizing,BenYaacov-Keisler:MetricRandom}).
 Keisler's \emph{Boolean Axioms} and \emph{Fullness Axiom} are valid in our setting by definition of $ $ (using \fref{lem:RandomVarQuantifier} for fullness).
 Keisler's \emph{Distance Axiom} for the main sort is our R2.
 While not entirely equivalent, Keisler's \emph{Event Axiom} corresponds to our axiom R3.
 (More precisely, Keisler's Event Axiom is equivalent to R3 plus $\sup_{\rx,\ry} d(\rx,\ry) = 1$.
 We do not find it necessary or desirable to assume the latter.)
-Other axioms related to the auxiliary sort, with the exception of atomlessness, are coded in $RV$ (with one big difference, namely that here the auxiliary sort is the full $L^1(\sF,[0,1])$ whereas in \cite{Keisler:Randomizing,BenYaacov-Keisler:MetricRandom} it only consists of $\sF$).
+Other axioms related to the auxiliary sort, with the exception of atomlessness, are coded in $RV$.
 We shall add atomlessness later on, when it is needed for \fref{thm:TRTypes}.
 We are left with the \emph{Validity Axioms} which we also claim follow from $T_0^{Ra}$.

 \begin{thm} Let $(\rcM,\sA)$ be a model of $T_0^{Ra}$ which we identify as usual with its canonical representation, based on $(\Omega,\mu)$.
 Then for every formula $\varphi(\bar x)$ and tuple $\bar \ra$ of the appropriate length we have $\< \varphi(\bar \ra) \> = $ as functions on $\Omega$ (and not merely up to a null measure set). \end{thm} \begin{proof} We prove by induction on $\varphi$.
 If $\varphi$ is atomic this is known by construction and the induction step for connectives is immediate.
 We are left with the case of a formula $\inf_x \varphi(x,\bar y)$.
 First of all, by construction, we have: